 Come join HamSCI at its fourth annual workshop!
 Due to restrictions caused by COVID-19, this year's workshop will he held as a free virtual workshop.
-The meeting will take place March 19-20, 2021 using Zoom Webinar Services hosted by The University of Scranton in Scranton, PA and sponsored by the National Science Foundation.
+The meeting will take place March 19-20, 2021 using Zoom hosted by The University of Scranton in Scranton, PA and sponsored by the National Science Foundation.
 The primary objective of the HamSCI workshop is to bring together the amateur radio community and professional scientists.
 The theme of the 2021 HamSCI Workshop is midlatitude ionospheric science.
-Invited speakers include Dr. J. Michael Ruohniemi, Virginia Tech Professor and Prinicipal Investigator of the Virginia Tech SuperDARN Initiative, and Joe Dzekevich K1YOW, an amateur radio citizen scientist who recently published his work in CQ Magazine.
+Invited speakers include Dr. J. Michael Ruohoniemi, Virginia Tech Professor and Principal Investigator of the Virginia Tech SuperDARN Initiative, and Joe Dzekevich K1YOW, an amateur radio citizen scientist who recently published his work in CQ Magazine.
 Dr. Elizabeth Bruton of the Science Museum of London will be the Keynote Speaker.

 This workshop will also serve as a team meeting for the HamSCI Personal Space Weather Station project, an NSF-funded project to develop a citizen science instrument for studying space weather from your backyard.
 The PSWS is led by the University of Scranton, and includes participation from TAPR, Case Western Reserve University/W8EDU, the University of Alabama, the New Jersey Institute of Technology CSTR, MIT Haystack Observatory, Dartmouth College, and the amateur radio community at large.